Blake Shinn

 Blake Shinn (born 26 September 1987) is an Australian jockey, who rode the 2008 Melbourne Cup winner Viewed for trainer Bart Cummings.

-As of early July 2025, Shinn has won 2,031 races, including 28 at Group One level.
+As of late August 2026, Shinn has won 2,050 races, including 29 at Group One level.
 On Melbourne Cup day 2010, Blake Shinn missed his ride in the Cup on Precedence, after a fall in Race 3 at Flemington resulted in him being taken to hospital.